About Jobs

 version.

-You can view the information of a version by selecting it in the list.
+All versions are saved and remain accessible.
+They are listed on the right side of the page (1), and you can see the information of a version by selecting it in the list.
 You can also delete versions from this list.

 version.

-You can also define a version as major to highlight the most stable version of a job.
-Select a version from the list and click Set as major version (4) to label the version as Major version.
-Sparks will appear in front of the major version.
-Similarly, click Unset as a major version to remove the label from a version. |
+You can define a version as major to highlight the most stable job version.
+Select a version from the list and click Set as major version (3).
+The version appears with the Major version label and sparks in front of its line.
+Click Unset as a major version to remove the label from a version. |

 By default, the page opens on the version of the job in use, tagged with the Current